 During the 1960’s he commanded an engineer regiment and an infantry brigade in Germany.
 He was later Director of the Army Staff Duties at the Ministry of Defence, Commandant of the Army Staff College at Camberley, Deputy Commander-in-Chief of United Kingdom Land Forces and ended his military career as Master General of the Ordnance between 1977 and 1981.

 Sir Hugh then went on to serve as Warden of St. George House, Windsor Castle (1981-1986), vice-Lord Lieutenant of Greater London (1981-1987), Chief Royal Engineer (1982-1987) and member of the Security Commission (1982-1991).
 He also chaired the Ministry of Defence Study Groups on Censorship in War (1983) and Education in the Army (1984).
 Sir Hugh now researches and advises on defence policy, arms control and disarmament, and promotes concerns about ethical issues of peace and war.

-In addition to being a member of VERTIC’s Board of Directors, he serves in the same capacity for the Council for Christian Approaches to Defence, ACRONYM Institute, and the British Pugwash Group.
+In addition to having been a member of VERTIC’s Board of Directors, he serves in the same capacity for the Council for Christian Approaches to Defence, ACRONYM Institute, and the British Pugwash Group.
 He also lectures and has published extensively.

 Chair of the Board

 Peter Alvey has been the director of Aldatum Limited in London since 1995 and the Honorary Treasurer of the Worshipful Company of World Traders since April 2012.